RahulSDeshpande/tyriar.github.io/_posts/2014-02-24-a-gentle-introduction-to-git.md

 preview     : /images/2014/02/24/git-logo.png
 socialimage : /images/2014/02/24/git-tree.png
 primarytag  : GitHub
 intro       : Git is a source control (or version control) system designed and developed by Linus Torvalds back in 2005 for the development of the Linux kernal.
-Similar to other source control systems like <abbr title="Team Foundation Server">TFS</abbr> or Subversion, it manages your source code and allows a team to work on the same project without much trouble.
+Similar to other source control systems like <abbr title="Team Foundation Server">TFS</abbr> or Subversion, it manages your source code enabling a team to work on the same project minimising conflicts.
 ---

 {% include post-image.html class="right-col" alt="Git logo" src="/images/2014/02/24/git-logo.png" %}